-To obtain a Class M driver license, individuals must take a DPS-approved motorcycle safety course and bring the certificate of completion with them to the driver license office.
+To obtain a Class M driver license, individuals must take an approved motorcycle safety course and bring the certificate of completion with them to the driver license office.
 If an individual has a valid motorcycle license from another state, DPS will waive the motorcycle safety course requirement.

 Note: The Motorcycle Safety Course completion certificate is only valid for 24 months from issuance.

 Prior to enrolling in the motorcycle safety course, minors (aged 15 - 17) must either:

 - Have a Class C learner license and have completed the 32 hour classroom phase of a driver education course; or